coderly/process/README.md

 ## Tags
-Tags in Asana should always be in the following order
+Tags in Asana should always be in the following order:

-### Reviewed
+- **Reviewed**

   The PR has been reviewed and everything looks good

-### Awaiting Review
+- **Awaiting Review**

   The PR needs someone to take a look at it for feedback

-### Needs Work
+- **Needs Work**

   This PR needs has some required changes before merging

-### Doing Now
+- **Doing Now**

   This PR is currently being worked on

-### Blocked
+- **Blocked**

   This PR is currently blocked.
 The person working on this needs something before he can continue.

 ## Daily Standup
 - During the week M-F